What Is A Sazerac Drink?

 A Sazerac is a cocktail that originated in New Orleans, Louisiana.
 It is traditionally made with rye whiskey, absinthe, bitters, and a sugar cube.
 The drink is served neat in a rocks glass with a lemon peel garnish.

-See also What'S A Cosmopolitan Drink?
+See also What Is In A Manhatten Drink?

 The flavor of a Sazerac is complex and layered.
 The rye whiskey provides a spicy foundation, while the absinthe adds herbal notes.
 The bitters add depth and dimension, and the sugar cube rounds out the drink with sweetness.